fpjspro/fingerprintjs.com/content/blog/test.md

 ## Tables:

+The CMS [doesn't support tables](https://github.com/netlify/netlify-cms/issues/2845) yet, they can be added to the markdown but they look like this (without the borders)

 | Device, OS, browser                              | Time to fingerprint |
 | ------------------------------------------------ | ------------------- |
 | MacBook Pro 2015 (Core i7), macOS 11, Safari 14  | 5 ms                |